 - Or possibly Every (other) sin . . . body; see note 4

 7 Now, concerning the things you wrote me about.

-“It is good for a man not to touch a woman.”1 2 Nevertheless, to avoid sexual immorality2 each man should have his own wife, and each woman her own husband.
+“It is good for a man not to touch a woman.”1 2 Nevertheless, to avoid sexual immorality,2 each man should have his own wife, and each woman her own husband.
 3 The husband must grant his wife her conjugal rights; and likewise the wife must grant her husband his.
-4 The wife does not have authority over her own body, but the husband does.
-And likewise the husband does not have authority over his own body, but the wife does.
-5 Therefore, do not deprive one another except by mutual agreement, and only for a limited time, so you can give yourselves to prayer.
-Then3 come together again so Satan will not tempt you due to your lack of self-control.
+4 The wife does not have authority over her own body; the husband does.
+And likewise, the husband does not have authority over his own body; the wife does.
+5 Therefore do not deprive one another except by mutual agreement, and only for a limited time, so that you may give yourselves to prayer.
+Then3 come together again, so that Satan will not tempt you due to your lack of self-control.
 6 But I say all this by way of concession, and not as a command.
-7 For4 I myself wish all men were just like me; but each one has his own gift from God, one of one kind, and another of another.
+7 For4 I myself wish that all men were just like me; but each person has his own gift from God, one of one kind, and another of another.

 12 Now to the rest I say (I, and not the Lord): If any brother has an unbelieving wife, and she is content to live with him, he should not divorce her.
 13 And if any woman has an unbelieving husband, and he is content to live with her, she should not divorce him.
 14 For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but as it is they are holy.
 15 But if the unbeliever departs, let him depart.
 In such cases a brother or a sister is not under bondage, but God has called us6 to peace.
 16 For how do you know, O wife, whether you will save your husband?
 Or how do you know, O husband, whether you will save your wife?